 Internal The processor's clock is sourced by the internal clock.

-Select this setting when the emulator is not connected to

-the target system.
+Select this setting when the emulator is not connected to the target system.

-The internal clock speed is 8 MHz.
+The internal clock speed is 16 MHz.
+When using the low voltage PGA adapter HP 64797B, the speed is 8 MHz.